 • An addiction or related symptoms: substance abuse problems, compulsive behaviors or eating disorder

 • Age 17 and older; male or female.

 • Not relying on private insurance, Medicaid/Medicare to cover the fees

 • Generally, clients appear to be relatively “high” functioning and have aspirations for continued education and/or employment.

-It is our desires and prayers that our Lord lead your heart to join us in this fund raising campaign to at least take care of our most pressing needs at present, which is to at least buy or build at least one more home to make available a place of refuge for these at risk and special needs kids, by sharing the love Christ our Lord has for a hurting world in a very practical way.
+It is our desires and prayers that our Lord lead your heart to join us in this fund raising campaign to at least take care of our most pressing needs at present, which is to at least buy or build at the very least three more homes to make available a place of refuge for these at risk and special needs kids, by sharing the love Christ our Lord has for a hurting world in a very practical way.
 You may join us by going now and pledging your donation by calling Dr. Randall Maxwell

 We are a relative young ministry and have made our share of mistakes, but there have been many successes as well.
 Hundreds have come to know Jesus Christ as their own personal Lord and Savior as a result of ours and our partners continued determination to show a hurting world the love Christ our Lord has for it in very practical ways.